Blog Post Updated on: August 17, 2022.

 If you are set on painting your windows, finding the right paint and primer is your first priority.
 Different brands recognize the need for these paints and offer vinyl safe paint in cans, in spray paint form and reflective polyurethane enamel.
 Before you paint, you typically need to apply primer first, and there are a number of vinyl safe primers available.
 You can even find vinyl safe spray primer.

-Some manufacturers will have recommendations on what colors you should use if you choose to paint their vinyl windows.
+Some manufacturers will have recommendations on the best paint for window frames and what colors you should use if you choose to paint their vinyl windows.
 For example, if you have white windows, you will want to avoid very dark colors.
 Professionals recommend that white windows should only be painted colors with a Hunter L value of 60 or higher.
 With this scale, 100 is white.
 If you have sandtone or terratone colored vinyl frames, you can paint them with any color that has a Hunter L value of 40 or higher.
 Some types of dark vinyl windows, such as forest green, should not be painted.

 Neutral colors such as brown, gray, or beige are typically a good choice.
 These colors will go well with a variety of color schemes within your home.
 If you choose something bold and bright, it may be hard to update your interior or exterior without clashing.